bcurran3/ChocolateyPackages/taskbar-winconfig/readme.md

 * I'm open to suggestions - open a GitHub issue please.

 CHANGELOG:
+* 0.0.3 added USEPOWERSHELL option for Win10 Redstone 2/CU/b1703+
-* 0.0.2 added -ea silentlycontinue on Win8 & Win10 specific features as not to fail the script when trying to change settings on incompatible versions of Windows
+* 0.0.2 added -ea SilentlyContinue so Win8 and Win10 specific features do not fail the script when trying to change settings on incompatible versions of Windows
 * 0.0.1 initial release

 Like my [packages](https://chocolatey.org/profiles/bcurran3)?